ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/indexes-list-view.markdown

 * All the database indexes are listed in this view.

-* Actions such as creating a new index, modifying an existing index, setting its desired state and much more can be performed.
+* Actions such as creating a new index, modifying an existing index, setting its desired state, and much more can be performed.

 * In this page:
   * [Indexes List View](../../../studio/database/indexes/indexes-list-view#indexes-list-view)